ilaikim99/ConnectivityTool/README.md

 pip install -r requirements.txt
 ```

-Run the script (input/output files are optional, will use the default once from example dir).
+Run the script (input/output files are optional, will use the default files from example dir).

 ```bash
 python run.py --input_file path_to_input.yaml --output_file path_to_output.csv